Home » Recipe Index » Dinner Recipes

 Instructions

-• Pat your bone-in pork chops dry with a paper towel, and then season them with salt and black pepper on both sides.
+• Pat the bone-in pork chops dry with a paper towel, and then season them with salt and black pepper on both sides.

 • Lightly coat each chop in flour for a golden brown crust and shake them gently to remove any excess flour.